Trending Oversight Topics

 Google is a NACD partner, providing directors with critical and timely information, and perspectives.
 Google is a financial supporter of the NACD.

-Alicja Cade is a director in the Office of the CISO and Financial Services at Google Cloud.
+Alicja Cade is the global director of financial services in the Office of the CISO at Google Cloud.

-David Homovich is a seasoned cybersecurity leader within Google Cloud's Office of the CISO, specializing in advising boards, CISOs, and C-Suite executives on secure and compliant digital transformation strategies.
+David Homovich is a seasoned cybersecurity leader within Google Cloud's Office of the CISO, specializing in advising boards, chief information security officers, and C-suite executives on secure and compliant digital transformation strategies.